successk/kwc-table/README.md

 `.down`     | Applied on a `<th>` element when the column is sorted descending `level<x>`  | Applied on a `<th>` element indicating the priority of the column when sorting (from 1 up to number of sortable columns)

+You can see the [code of demo](index-kwc-table-show) for example of use.

+You can add style in `kwc-select` component, it will be accepted.
-You can see the [code of demo](index-kwc-table-show) for example of use
+You can see the [code of demo](index-kwc-table-show) for example of use.

 #### Deprecated styles – will be removed in version 1.x.x